Philosophy is not just an abstract pursuit - it is a way of living.

 Philosophical Practices are about bringing philosophy to life, developing skills that are both enjoyable and transformational.
 These sessions combine ancient traditions of meditation and the socratic method with modern practices such as authentic relating.
 They will also feature talks that share the philosophy and science supporting these arts.
 Each activity is designed to cultivate skills that enhance clarity and connectivity with the world, ourselves, and each other - making us better people and better philosophers.

-In this first session, we will be exploring this idea of an Ecology of Practices.
-We’ll try to understand what practices are, why they are important, and how different ones interrelate.
-Not only this, but we will be teaching you how to engage in a simple Meditation, an important foundational practice found in multiple wisdom traditions, which will be invaluable as part of the practices introduced later.
+In this first session, we explored the idea of an Ecology of Practices; to understand what practices are, why they are important, and how different ones interrelate.
+Not only this, but participants learnt how to engage in a simple Meditation, an important foundational practice found in multiple wisdom traditions, which will be invaluable as part of the practices introduced later.

 Dates and location